-- 4.1.1 The major works at construction site were (i) vegetation clearance at Holes 1, 2, 9 and 17, (ii) excavation at Hole 2 and (iii) construct a temporary haul road from temporary barging point to Hole 2 during this monitoring month. - 4.1.2 No construction site office, concrete batching plant and temporary barging point were located at the construction site.
-The Contractor has provided interim/minimize preventive mitigation measures to control silty runoff and dust suppression at this early stage. - 4.1.3 No dredging work has been carried out near to the existing pier for the desalination plant pipelines but minor land formation for the desalination plant was started in mid February 2006 to the north of the existing Kau Sai Chau pier. - 4.1.4 Stream buffer zone at Stream A has been demarcated to prevent any works/equipment intrusion.
-As discussed with the Contractor, no work will be approach to the Streams B and C for this reporting month.
+- 4.1.1 The major works at construction site were (i) excavation at Holes 1, 2, 9 and 17, (ii) construction of temporary barging point, (iii) land formation for the concrete batching plant and site office at Hole 2 and (iv) land formation for desalination plant during this monitoring month. - 4.1.2 The Contractor has provided interim/minimum preventive mitigation measures (silt fence mainly, rock bund covered with geotextile fabric at some low areas) to control silty runoff.
+For dust suppression, the Contractor was providing mainly at Hole 2 excavation (with water sprayer).
+Dust suppression on other areas was mainly controlled by water trucks on haul roads. - 4.1.3 No dredging work has been carried out near to the existing pier for the desalination plant pipelines. - 4.1.4 No chemical storage area and site office were available on site. - 4.1.5 Stream buffer zone at Stream A and part of Stream B (tributary mainly) have been demarcated to prevent any works/equipment intrusion.
+As discussed with the Contractor, no work will be approach to the Streams B and C during this reporting month.
 The purpose is to minimize any disturbance to the stream due to the installation of the fencing which will strip a minimum amount of vegetation off along the edge of buffer zones areas.
-Contractor agreed that the demarcation of stream buffer zones at B and C will be carried out until works approach to those sensitive areas. - 4.1.5 The revised construction programme has been submitted by the Contractor and under review by Jockey Club, ER and ET.
+Contractor agreed that the demarcation of stream buffer zones at B and C will be carried out until works approach to those sensitive areas. - 4.1.6 The revised construction programme has been submitted by the Contractor and under review by Jockey Club, ER and ET.
 The Contractor was reminded to ensure the revised programme should indicate minimize the exposed area in wet season, control vegetation clearance at sensitive areas and provide sufficient mitigation measures to minimize the potential silty runoff from the construction site.
 In addition, turf establishment should not be concentrated in a short period of time to reduce the potential nutrients and pesticides runoff to freshwater and marine water sensitive receivers.
-The Temporary Drainage Master Plan has not yet been submitted by the Contractor for approval during this reporting month. - 4.1.6 Summary of implementation status is provided in Annex D.
+The Temporary Drainage Master Plan has not yet been submitted by the Contractor for approval during this reporting month. - 4.1.7 Summary of implementation status is provided in Annex D.